(Image credit: Sharalee Chwaliszewski)

 It can sometimes be difficult to determine what kind of editorial assistance your project needs, partly because terms like “copy editing” are often used very broadly outside the editing profession.
 Within that profession, however, editing work is divided into different types or levels, each of which has a precise definition.

-I offer three different types of editorial assistance:
+I offer two different forms of editorial assistance:

 Copy editing is done to ensure the technical correctness, factual accuracy, and consistency of written material.
 It’s distinct from proofreading, which is the examination of material after it’s been edited and formatted to correct typos or other minor errors in the text.